1998 NRL season: Grand Final

 The 1998 NRL Grand Final was the conclusive and premiership-deciding game of the 1998 NRL season.
 It was the first grand final of the re-unified National Rugby League and featured minor premiers and the previous year's Super League premiers, the Brisbane Broncos against the Canterbury-Bankstown Bulldogs, who had finished the regular season 9th (out of 20) to make a top-ten play-off grouping.

 It was to be the first grand final under the National Rugby League partnership's administration and the last to be played at the Sydney Football Stadium.
 It was also the first time these two sides had met in a grand final.
 Brisbane scored first, but by half time trailed Canterbury 10–12.
 However, Brisbane scored 28 unanswered points in the second half, winning 12–38 and equaling the second highest score for a team in grand final history.

+Chart

 Player statistics

 The following statistics are as of the conclusion of Round 24.